NFL hopeful Michael Sam draws support after announcing he is gay

 Seventeen states and the federal government have moved toward expanding gay rights, including same-sex marriage, but U.S. sports have been seen as lagging in its acceptance of gay and lesbian athletes.

-In April, veteran basketball player Jason Collins revealed he was gay in a Sports Illustrated article.
-The announcement was made after the regular season, and Collins, who was nearing the end of his career, was not subsequently signed for the 2013-2014 season.
+In April, veteran basketball player Jason Collins revealed he was gay after the regular season and was not signed for the 2013-2014 season.
 Collins was the first openly gay athlete in any of North America’s four major professional sports leagues, though he never competed as an openly gay player.

 “I can’t wait to cheer for whatever lucky team that drafts (him),” tweeted Collins, calling Sam a great young man.

-Gay rights organizations also greeted Sam’s announcement with enthusiasm.
-Sarah Kate Ellis, the president of GLAAD, a gay and lesbian media advocacy organization, said Sam had “rewritten the script for countless young athletes.”

-“With acceptance of (gay, lesbian, bisexual and transgender) people rising across our coasts - in our schools, churches, and workplaces - it’s clear that America is ready for an openly gay football star,” she said in a statement.

-Additional reporting by Edith Honan and Marina Lopes in New York; Editing by Cynthia Osterman
+Additional reporting by Joan Koka in Columbia, Missouri, and Edith Honan and Marina Lopes in New York; Editing by Cynthia Osterman